Transvaginal mesh: Stress urinary incontinence (SUI) surgery

 Transvaginal mesh, also known as midurethral or bladder neck sling for SUI repair, can be used to support the urethra or the neck of the bladder in two surgical approaches, namely the retropubic and transobturator.
 In the retropubic approach, two incisions above the pubic bone and one incision in the vagina are performed.
 The transvaginal mesh is then placed under the urethra through the retropubic space, which is anterior to bladder and posterior to pubic symphysis, and brought out to the suprapubic area.
 In the transobturator approach, two incisions in the groin area and one incision in the vagina are performed.
 The transvaginal mesh is inserted through the obturator foramen to avoid damage of pelvic organs, and brought out to the skin in the groin area.
-Since 2008, mini-slings with single vaginal incision have been introduced to reduce complications without comprising the successful rate.
+Since 2008, mini-slings with single vaginal incision have been introduced to reduce complications without compromising the successful rate.